YosysHQ/picorv32/README.md

 This parameter is only available for the `picorv32` core.
 In the `picorv32_axi` core this is implicitly set to 0.

+#### TWO_STAGE_SHIFT (default = 1)

+By default shift operations are performed in two stages: first shift in units of 4 bits and then shift in units of 1 bit.
+This speeds up shift operations, but adds additional hardware.
+Set this parameter to 0 to disable the two-stage shift to further reduce the size of the core.

 #### CATCH_MISALIGN (default = 1)

 Set this to 0 to disable the circuitry for catching misaligned memory